theos/theos.dev/docs/Logos-Hook-Splitting.md

 }
 ```

-As you may have noticed, there is an import for *Shared.h* at the top of *Group.xm*.
+As you may have noticed, there is an import for *Shared.h* at the top of *Group.xmi*.
 That is simply a header file that will be imported into our main Logos file so that we may call the function there:

 ```objc
 // Shared.h